Data-4-Climate-Action-Edinburgh/home/_posts/2025-06-05-The-ABCD-2025-Report-The-making-of.md

 ![bicycle wheels plot](/home/assets/img/Daily_total_cycling_2016_to_2024.png)

 Another aim was to make climate change feel relevant to people in their local area, to things they care about.
-I think this finished report will do that.
+Today 5th of June, UN World Environment Day, I think this finished report will do that.
 Some of the eye-catching points:
  - the city is one degree warmer than it was in the 1980s
  - the council's own carbon footprint was falling, but progress has slowed to a standstill
  - the flood risk in the area around Waverley station is high